-What Is the Role of USA Immigration Lawyers in the Immigration Process?
+What Is the Role of Canada Immigration Lawyers in the Immigration Process?

-The US has a staggering 13.1 million legal noncitizens and 11.3 million unauthorized immigrants.
+The Canada has a staggering 13.1 million legal noncitizens and 11.3 million unauthorized immigrants.
 The process of obtaining citizenship is a long drawn-out process that can take up to 7 years.

-So, what do immigration lawyers do?
-They spend most of their days helping US noncitizens sort out their immigration issues.
+So, what do Canada immigration lawyer do?
+They spend most of their days helping Canada noncitizens sort out their immigration law issues.

 Their role is that of an advisor to immigrants who have to interact with the immigration authorities.
-They may also make court appearances before an immigration judge if their client is facing an immigration hearing.
+They may also make court appearances before an immigration judge if their client is facing an immigration hearing by Canada immigration lawyer.

-How to Tell If You Need an Immigration Lawyer
+How to Tell If You Need an Canada immigration lawyer

 If you’re wondering, “What does an immigration lawyer do and do you need one?”
-Well, believe it or not, they could be the difference between getting a permanent US residency or immediate deportation.
+Well, believe it or not, they could be the difference between getting a permanent Canada residency or immediate deportation.

 A migration lawyer (not to be confused with a migration agent) is critical to the entire process.
-If you are a US noncitizen, you’ll certainly need an immigration lawyer if:
+If you are a Canadian noncitizen, you’ll certainly need an immigration lawyer if:

 1. You’ve Committed a Crime

-When applying for US citizenship, most USCIS (US Citizenship and Immigration Services) forms require that you indicate whether or not you’ve previously committed or been convicted of a crime.
+When applying for US citizenship, most Canada Citizenship and Immigration Services forms require that you indicate whether or not you’ve previously committed or been convicted of a crime.
 It is important to not misrepresent yourself when filling out this section.

 Remember, they’ll run your prints.
 So, if you’ve had any prior run-ins with the law, engaging an immigration attorney might save you from deportation.
 You can read more about what a conviction is for immigration purposes.